 In 1972, those not expected to work included individuals aged 65 and older, the blind, and people with disabilities.
-While these categories were always somewhat arbitrary and difficult to establish and assess-particularly with regard to disability-since 1972, social expectations regarding who should work and who should be entitled to income transfers have changed dramatically.
-These changes have renewed the debate over what populations a program like SSI should serve.
+These categories have always been somewhat arbitrary and difficult to establish and assess, particularly with regard to disability.
+But dramatic changes in social expectations over who should work and who should be entitled to income transfers have renewed the debate over who SSI should serve.

 On the one hand, individuals are living and working longer and the Americans with Disabilities Act (ADA) has granted people with disabilities a legal right to equal access to employment, suggesting that the aged, blind, and disabled may be better able to work than in the past.
-On the other hand, the normal retirement age for Social Security benefits is increasing, welfare reforms have placed limits on the number of years single mothers with children may receive benefits in lieu of working, and poverty rates among children remain high despite a long and robust economic expansion, suggesting that income maintenance programs like SSI will remain an important component of the social safety net.
+On the other hand, the normal retirement age for Social Security benefits is increasing, welfare reforms have placed limits on the number of years single mothers with children may receive benefits in lieu of working, and poverty rates among children remain high.
+These circumstances suggest that income maintenance programs like SSI will play an increasingly important role in the U.S. social safety net.
 All these factors will impact on the politically determined boundaries of the only remaining federal cash-based means-tested entitlement program without time limits available to both adults and children.

 In this chapter we provide the basic information necessary for SSI policy makers to make informed choices about its future.
-We present a description of SSI, discuss the original rationale for the program and examine the cultural and political factors that have affected its mission over time.
-We then summarize the economic issues raised by the existence and structure of the program, review the empirical evidence on the behavioral effects of SSI, and discuss current policy issues and areas of future research.
-In Section II we review the program's history and describe the structure and evolution of program rules.
+In Section II we review the program's history and describe the structure and evolution of SSI program rules.
 In Section III we provide expenditure, caseload, and program recipient statistics.
-In Section IV, we summarize the primary economic issues related to the SSI program, and in Section V we review the empirical evidence regarding these issues.
-In Section VI we discuss current policy issues surrounding SSI and discuss likely future policy concerns.
-We summarize our findings in Section VII.
+In Section IV, we summarize the primary economic issues related to the SSI program.
+In Section V we review the empirical evidence regarding these issues.
+We summarize our findings in Section VI.